Open tomorrow 9am-5pm

 • Self-funding – All costs related to the project and cottage stay will be the responsibility of the artist unless funding assistance through CCP agreed to prior to residency start date.

-• CCP funded – In an attempt to expand opportunities for artists who may not have other funding, CCP has offered to underwrite funding for artists applying to Session 3 (Summer) only.
-Artists with other funding are not excluded from applying to Session 3.
+• CCP funded – In an attempt to expand opportunities for artists who may not have other funding, CCP has offered to underwrite funding for Resident Artists up to $5,000.
+This funding is available for artists applying to Session 3 (Summer) only.
+(Artists with other funding are not excluded from applying to Session 3.)

 cancel